ferrous-systems/rust-training/training-slides/src/lifetimes.md

 }
 ```

-where does the string data come from?
+Where does the string data come from?

 ## Lifetime annotations are generic parameters